svanomm/sentiment-volume-forecasting/README.md

 # Assessing the Usefulness of News Sentiment for Real-Time Airline Stock Prediction

-A directed practicum project by Steven VanOmmeren examining the impact of news sentiment on airline stock prices using advanced machine learning techniques and real-time data analysis.
+A directed practicum project by Steven VanOmmeren examining the impact of news sentiment on airline stocks using advanced machine learning techniques and real-time data analysis.

 ## Overview